ibarbech/GeneticAlgorithmLibraryPython/README.md

 $ sudo install.sh
 ```

-If you can launch the script...
+If you can't launch the script...

 ```sh
 $ sudo chmod 557 install.sh